To All Awards

 Winners

-All entrants will be notified by late-May 2024 via email.
+All entrants will be notified by late June 2025 via email.
 At that time, you will have only 48 hours to correct or finalize creative credits and descriptions.

-Award recipients will earn the following recognition for their their outstanding work
+Award recipients will earn the following recognition for their outstanding work

 ADD-ON OPPORTUNITIES FOR WINNERS*

-• Order additional certificates for your creative team, client, etc. with an option to order a plaque-mounted certificate.
+• Order additional certificates for your creative team, parents, etc. with an option to order a plaque-mounted certificate.

 • Order additional copies of the Student & Advertising Awards Annual at a discounted price.